 If a major oil spill occurs, there is a risk of major negative transboundary impacts.
 The risk of a major oil spill is very unlikely, but could potentially have significant, adverse transboundary impacts.
 Oil released could cross maritime boundaries with Norway, Germany, the Netherlands and the UK.
-The oil spill modelling identified the north and west of Denmark and south Norway as most vulnerable to oil beaching, although Germany, UK and the Netherlands could also be affected.
+The oil spill modelling identified the north and west of Denmark as most vulnerable to oil beaching, although Norwegian, German and Dutch shorelines could also be affected.

 Maersk Oil follows industrial best practices for prevention of accidents based on identification of major hazards assessed through risk assessment.
-Emergency response and contingency planning are also developed to limit the consequences of a major accident related to its projects.
+Emergency response and contingency planning have been developed to limit the consequences of a major accident related to its projects.